Move Electric rating: four stars out of five

 So what are my alternatives?

 Well, if you like the idea of the Peugeot but want something equally stylish and with a Vauxhall badge, then there’s the Mokka-e.
 Under the skin it’s essentially the same car with an identical motor and battery.
 Strangely it claims a slightly shorter range of 209 miles, but with prices starting at around £2,000 less than the e-2008 you can hardly complain.

 In terms of driving fun there’s little to match the Mazda MX-30, while it’s stylish design, quirky suicide rear doors and classy cabin give it real upmarket appeal.
 Yet it’s not a car for long journeys, with a very limited claimed range of just 124 miles.

-If you need a little more space and aren’t that fussed about turning heads, then the Kia e-Niro and MG ZS should both be on your shortlist.
-Both are a little more expensive, but each claims a range that’s not far short of 300 miles.
+If you need a little more space and aren’t that fussed about turning heads, then the second-generation Kia Niro EV and the larger MG ZS should both be on your shortlist.
+Both are a little more expensive, but offer more range and more space.

 Striking looks and classy, spacious interior are matched to impressive comfort and refinement to make the Peugeot a relaxing and desirable choice.
 It’s also as easy to drive as it is to live with, while the range is just about good enough for stress free progress.

 It doesn't have the largest range for its class, and other machines offer better value for money, but the e-2008 has plenty of French style and appeal.
 If the range fits your lifestyle there's plenty to recommend.

 Price from: £33,700

 Electric range (official): 214 miles (193 for pre 2022 model year cars)

 Kerb weight excluding driver: 1663kg